Actyx/Actyx/web/developer.actyx.com/docs/quickstart.md

 ## Install the Actyx CLI

 Download and install the latest version of the Actyx CLI (`ax`).
 You can find builds for several operating systems at https://downloads.actyx.com.
+You can find detailed installation instructions for the Actyx CLI [here](/docs/cli/getting-started).

 Once installed you can check that everything works as follows: